 Characteristics of genus Himalayacalamus

 Himalayacalamus is a small but interesting group of bamboo with some very distinctive features.
 They are unusual, but not unique, for the fact that they grow in the lower elevations of the world’s greatest mountain range, the Himalayas.
-What’s more interesting to gardeners is that these bamboos have a clumping (rather than running) growth habit.
-Clumping bamboos are much more manageable and don’t run the risk of becoming invasive.
+Generally, they grow at a couple thousand feet in altitude, all the way up to 6 or 7,000 feet above sea level.

 But it’s the color of the Himalayacalamus bamboo species that really makes them stand out.
 Some varieties have powdery blue culms, sometimes even turning a remarkable shade of turquoise.
 Others species exhibit beautiful reddish hues, verging on maroon or even purple.
 The blue color comes from a light powder in the culm sheaths.
 So you’ll see that young culms have more blue, and the color slowly fades with age.

 These particular bamboos are relatively cold-hardy, especially for a clumping bamboo.
 Generally, they can survive temperatures as low as 15º or 20º F without frost damage.
 They prefer cooler climates, or at least partial shade, and really won’t grow well in hot, muggy places like Florida and the Deep South.

 Unlike most clumping bamboos, which belong to the tropical bamboo tribe Bambuseae, botanists classify Himalayacalamus as a temperate bamboo genus, in the tribe Arundinarieae.
 In other words, most clumping bamboos, like Bambusa and Dendrocalamus, come from tropic and subtropic habitats.
 Temperate bamboos, on the other hand, like Phyllostachys and Chimonobambusa, tend to have the more vigorous, running rhizome roots.

 Himalayacalamus is one of the usual genera of bamboo that is both cold hardy and clumping.
 Borinda and Yushania, also native to the lower Himalayas, are other good options as cold-tolerant clumpers.
 But everyone agrees that the genus Fargesia is the most cold hardy clumper of all.
 These are great bamboo varieties to be aware of, because gardeners in colder climates often have a hard time finding bamboo that can withstand the snow but won’t spread too aggressively.